Key Takeaways

 6. Access your home equity line of credit

-Once a HELOC is set up, homeowners can access the funds in a few different ways.
-Each lender can choose its own method(s) of HELOC funding.
-Most provide one or more of the following:
+Once a HELOC is established, homeowners can access the funds in several ways.
+Each lender can select its own method(s) of HELOC funding.
+Most offer one or more of the following options:

 You shouldn’t find it hard to use your line of credit.